anephenix/poller/README.md

 Licence and Rights
 ---

-&copy;2014 Anephenix Ltd. Poller is licenced under the MIT license. - See LICENSE for details.
+&copy; 2014 Anephenix Ltd. Poller is licenced under the MIT license. - See LICENSE for details.